 Let’s say you are not satisfied with just buying an off-the-shelf racquet.
 Well, now you can buy your own custom racquets.

-There are various different companies offering custom racquets.
-Some, like Angell tennis, let you choose the specs of the frame, such as the weight, balance, head size and more.
-Other companies, like Wilson Tennis, let you choose the colors and styling of the racquet, but not the specifications.
+There are various companies offering custom racquets.
+Some, like Angell tennis, let you choose the specs of the frame, such as weight, balance, head size, and more.
+Like Wilson Tennis, other companies also let you choose the colors and style of the racquet, but not the specifications.
 Then there is Dahcor tennis, which lets you do a bit of both.

 What do you want?

-If you are happy to play with an existing model and just want to get a different paint job – you can either send your racquets to a company like Unstrung Customs (it costs about €100 per racquet) or buy a new one from Wilson tennis using their Custom program (HEAD used to run a program called Custom Made, but I think they are updating that one).
+If you are happy to play with an existing model and want to get a different paint job, you can either send your racquets to a company like Unstrung Customs (it costs about €100 per racquet) or buy a new one from Wilson tennis using their Custom program (HEAD used to run a program called Custom Made, but I think they are updating that one).

-Let’s say you just want your racquet customized, you can either go to your local shop or send it to a company like Ring Roll in Germany or RPNY tennis in New York.
-I am actually honored to be featured on their media page (just saw it) as Roman Prokes did a tremendous job with Novak Djokovic’s new racquet setup and he has helped many top pros get more out of their gear.
+Let’s say you want your racquet customized; you can either go to your local shop or send it to a company like Ring Roll in Germany or RPNY tennis in New York.
+I am actually honored to be featured on their media page (just saw it) as Roman Prokes did a tremendous job with Novak Djokovic’s new racquet setup, and he has helped many top pros get more out of their gear.

-If you want a new set of racquets and the specifications are important to you, Angell lets you choose weight, balance, head size, length, grip shape, grip size, stiffness, and string pattern.
-This way you can order several matched racquets in one go.
+Angell lets you choose the weight, balance, head size, length, grip shape, grip size, stiffness, and string pattern if you want a new set of racquets, and the specifications are important to you.
+This way, you can order several matched racquets in one go.
 There is only one design, but you can get their wraps to customize the design of your racquet somewhat.

 But if you want a specific design and be able to choose your specs, the new brand called Dahcor will let you choose a myriad of combinations and their paint jobs look really great in my opinion.
 I hope to be able to try this brand soon and give you my review.